dnmfarrell/berrybrew/doc/Create a Development Build.md

 - Run the `dev\build_staging_api.bat` script

-#### UI only
+#### User Interface

-- Run the `dev\build_staging_ui.bat` script, which compiles the UI binary.
-If not done previously, you need to run `dev\build_staging.bat` to build the API library first.
+- Run the `dev\build_staging_ui.bat` script, which runs `dev\build_staging.bat`
+compiling the API and the `berrybrew` binary, followed by the UI binary itself.

 - Run the `staging\berrybrew-ui.exe` to start the UI.
-Note that when using the dev build script for the UI directly, the UI will run out of the command line window as opposed to a GUI app so that you can see the debugging output
+Note that the staging UI build will execute out of a command line window, so that you can see the debugging output.